smartdevcode/SonataBlockBundle/Resources/doc/reference/your_first_block.rst

 Execute
 -------

-The next step is to implement the `execute` method.
+The next step is the `Execute` method.
 This method must return a ``Response`` object, which is used to render the block.

 .. code-block:: php